Abdominoplasty Recovery & Downtime

 Everything You Need to Know about Diastasis Recti

-Everything You Need to Know About Diastasis Recti (DRAM) Diastasis of the rectus abdominis muscles (DRAM) is a condition in which the two vertical abdominal muscles, commonly called the “six-pack muscles,” separate due to overstretching of the connective tissue between them.
+Diastasis of the rectus abdominis muscles (DRAM) is a condition in which the two vertical abdominal muscles, commonly called the “six-pack muscles,” separate due to overstretching of the connective tissue between them.
 This connective tissue is called the linea alba.
 Clinically, diastasis recti is defined as an inter-rectus distance (IRD) of more than 30 mm, three centimetres above the umbilicus (belly button), measured at rest.
 While a small separation can be normal, larger gaps may cause both cosmetic and functional issues.
-Understanding the Anatomy The rectus abdominis muscles run vertically from
+Understanding the Anatomy The rectus abdominis muscles run vertically from the rib cage to the pubic bone.
+The linea

 Read more